 Our team contributed experience design and custom software development.
-We developed a desktop facial landmark tracker on the GPU for the masks and a live body tracker for the tennis players.
+We developed a custom facial landmark tracker for the masks, driving the large LED display in the stadium, and a live body tracker for the tennis players.

 The Sensing Places team was tasked with facilitating a deeper engagement between the audience and the participants with an emphasis on highlighting salient moments of the match.
 To meet this goal, we utilized internally developed interactive technologies to create three main gameplay ideas.

 During the match, players animated four corresponding avatars in a pacman-like game displayed on the stadium billboard.
-We used four cameras placed alongside the tennis court and proprietary machine vision software to track the players’ positions on the tennis court.
+We used four cameras placed alongside the tennis court and proprietary machine vision software to track the players’ positions.
 The four players’ location was remapped in real time to the game to direct the avatars in eating tennis balls.
 In-game events such as an aces, faults, and game points were reflected in the avatars’ expressions as well as generated sound cues that were incorporated into the DJ’s jazz set.

 Before the match, we entertained the crowd by having the audience members play each other in a giant game of Pong displayed on the stadium billboard.
 The stadium was separated into two teams on either side of the court with each team divided into five color-coded segments.
 These segments corresponded to areas in the pong game that the participants could control by standing or sitting.
-To attract the pong racket to their corresponding area of the game, audience members would have to stand in unison.
-If the racket was required elsewhere, audience members would have to remain sitting to allow their teammates to return the ball to the other side.
 This game utilized two cameras and internally developed crowd-tracking software to replicate the audience’s movements in game.